 rules in that kind of game, and make no mistake: the same kind of rules

-home, a mortgage-free property estimated at a value of $200K.
-She went
+of the marital home, a mortgage-free property estimated at a value of

-through the motions as one should with legal proceedings, following all
+$200K.
+She went through the motions as one should with legal proceedings,

-the rules, consulting with her attorney (most likely) and ensuring all
+following all the rules, consulting with her attorney (most likely) and

-documentation was filed.
-Here's where we go south with the story,
+ensuring all documentation was filed.
+Here's where we go south with

-and problems occur.
-The husband in the case apparently failed to respond
+the story, and problems occur.
+The husband in the case apparently failed

-to the divorce complaint, and it resulted in a default judgment.
-In many
+to respond to the divorce complaint, and it resulted in a default judgment.

-cases, a fail to respond could be considered a silent form of consent.
+In many cases, a fail to respond could be considered a silent form of

-If he/she doesn't say anything, he/she must agree then.
+consent.
+If he/she doesn't say anything, he/she is presumed to be

 This easily could apply to divorce cases